DWU CONSULTING — AI RESEARCH

 What is T-100 Traffic Data?

-T-100 data is collected by the Bureau of Transportation Statistics (BTS) under 14 CFR Part 234, the same regulation that governs Form 41 financial reporting.
+T-100 data is collected by the Bureau of Transportation Statistics (BTS) under 14 CFR Part 241, the same regulation that governs Form 41 financial reporting.
 Certificated U.S. airlines and foreign carriers with U.S. service file monthly T-100 reports using standardized forms.
-The data has been collected in its current form since the 1970s, making it valuable for long-term trend analysis spanning multiple decades.
+The data has been collected in its current T-100 format since 1990, making it valuable for long-term trend analysis spanning multiple decades.2

 The term "T-100" originates from the FAA's historical form designation, and the data is now split into two primary categories: domestic traffic (28DS data bank) and international traffic (28IS data bank).
 Each category contains identical data fields but represents different geographic markets and regulatory requirements.